sievericcardo/greenhouse_dt_project/smol_runner/README.md

 - Pump
 - Plant

-For each asset a class is defined
+For each asset a class is defined:

 ### Greenhouse (no fields)
+> There is only one `Greenhouse` so it is not identified by any field and it's not retrieved from the asset model. <br>

 #### Methods
 - `getLight()`